 Ryan Box Changing Places Toilet

-On Friday 16th June at 10am, Crawley Town Centre will be launching the very first Changing Places community facility at the County Mall Shopping Centre, which will give thousands of people throughout Crawley, West Sussex and beyond a basic human right back.
+On Friday 16th June, Crawley Town Centre launched a Changing Places community facility at County Mall Shopping Centre, giving thousands of people throughout Crawley, West Sussex and beyond a basic human right back.

 At present, there are more than 250,000 people countrywide who require Hoist Assisted Toileting or an adult-size height adjustable changing bench when trying to lead a normal life outside of the home.
 People living with conditions such as Cerebral Palsy, Motor Neurone Disease, Autism, Multiple Sclerosis and Muscular Dystrophy to name but a few.